uldahlalex/fs25_14_2/README.md

+## Today's materials:
+The code examples from the slideshow presentation slides can be found in today's repo's repo.

+In fact, I like this repo so much I've decided to deprecate fullstack2025 and the template_onion (can still be accessed, now there's just a warning).

+The codebase is a Weather Station app, but can easily be run without MQTT stuff (there's a conditional that which disables this if there is no broker host defined in appsettings.json).

+It's deployed to Firebase + Fly io and can be accessed here: `https://easvweatherstation.web.app/` or simply clone this repo `https://github.com/uldahlalex/fs25_14_2`

 ## Topics
 - Info about Exam + Q&A
 - Deployment revisit (now with Fly io as an alternative to google cloud run)